-Real Data, Real Science in a School - Towards a National Class S.T.E.M.
+Real Data, Real Science in Schools - Towards a National Class S.T.E.M.
 Programme

 I dislike the acronym S.T.E.M. because it is dull.
 Science, Mathematics, Computing, Electronics and Engineering are dynamic, exciting subjects.
 They change our world and themselves evolve continually.
 The sciences possess excitement few other fields can match.
 Activities to carry this excitement and joy of discovery to students deserve a better name.

 A problem is that examined courses can easily dull, especially give the pressure on exam grades as the sole measure of quality in the English system.
 Students can greatly enhance their prospects with external project work.

 I firmly believe that it is posible for a school, particularly an 11-18 school or sixth form to build an ongoing science enrichment program which permits students to engage in real research.
 Opening up the possibility of ongoing engagement with researchers and contributing to real papers.
 Indeed a few bold schools in the UK have done this such as Simon Langton Grammar School.
 Regretably rare in the UK this type of thing is much more common on the continent with programs such as HiSparc.

 I have almost 20 years experience of teaching physics and computing from school to A-Level most of that time as Head of Subject and ongoing contacts with academics in physics and engineering departments.
 Whatever changes occur in the 16-19 curriculum I am confident that universities will continue to look favourably on suitably advanced extra-curricula activities.